ENTRY TO THE 2018 INVERNESS 5K IS NOW CLOSED. THERE WILL BE LIMITED 5K ENTRIES AVAILABLE ON A FIRST COME, FIRST SERVED BASIS ON RACE DAY.

-Limited parking will be available at the Inverness Sports Centre and Highland Council car parks.
+Limited parking will be available at Inverness Sports Centre and Highland Council car parks (please note that parking charges may apply).
 However, it is anticipated that traffic flow will be slow on the morning of the event.
 We encourage you to park a distance away and walk to the Sports Centre.

 Please do not park at the Ice Rink as this is private property and do not leave your car on the streets surrounding the Sports Centre/start area along the river as these form part of the race route.
 Illegally parked cars may be removed.
 Parking stewards will be on hand to give directions and information.